Dark Mode Light Mode

 Loom Weaving

-Vegetable fibers, if produced in the Americas, would be weaved, just as other fibers, on a loom weaving two layers of fabric with pile yarn in between.
+Vegetable fibres, if produced in the Americas, would be weaved, just as other fibres, on a loom weaving two layers of fabric with pile yarn in between.
 During weaving, the pile is cut, conforming to the soft, upright surface that makes a pile.

 Variations: These include crushed velvet and panne velvet which are treated after the pile is made.